 This course introduces aircraft sheet metal repairs.
 Emphasis is placed on the use of proper procedures, tools, and materials to complete sheet metal repairs.
-Upon completion, students should be able to install conventional rivets; form, layout, and bend sheet metal; install special rivets and fasteners; and, inspect and repair sheet metal structures.
+Upon completion, students should be able to install conventional rivets; form, layout, and bend sheet metal; install special rivets and fasteners; and inspect and repair sheet metal structures.
+This is a CORE course.